Camp St. Albans surrounds beautiful Lake Devereaux on over 300 wooded acres with over five miles of horse trails.

 Overnight Camp Bus Transportation

 Transportation is available to and from Camp St. Albans from Tacoma.
-The main stop is located at the Krispy Creme.
-Pick up is 11 a.m. at beginning of the camp session and drop-off is 2:15 p.m. at the end of the camp session.
+The main stop is located at the Krispy Kreme in the Tacoma Mall parking lot.
+Pick up is 12:00 p.m. at beginning of the camp session, drop-off mid-week for 4-day sessions is at 11 am, and drop-off is 2:15 p.m. at the end of the camp session.
 A number of alternate transportation locations are available on an as-needed basis (minimum of three campers).
-Contact the camp registrars to arrange an alternative transportation location.
-If you've arranged for an alternative location you will be sent the transportation information two weeks prior to your camp session.
+Contact the registration team to arrange an alternate transportation location.
+If you've arranged for an alternate location you will be sent the transportation information two weeks prior to your camp session.
 Reservations must be made no later than four weeks prior to the first day of the session (space allowing).
-Transportation is $35 each way or $70 for the whole week, remember to sign up when you register.
+Transportation is $35 each way, remember to sign up when you register.

-If you did not sign up for transportation at the time you registered for your camp session and would like to add it to your registration, please contact a camp registrar at (253) 475-0307 four weeks prior to your camper’s session.
+If you did not sign up for transportation at the time you registered for your camp session and would like to add it to your registration, please contact the registration team at (253) 475-0307 four weeks prior to your camper’s session.
 Adding transportation online is not possible after your initial registration is submitted.